emmajanedrews/base-template/_posts/2013-10-04-government-shutdown-risks-hurting-the-housing-recovery.md

 youtube_alternate_image:
 youtube_code: 9lcmKEmsIUI
 ---

-{% include youtube.html %}
-The government shutdown is here.
+{% include youtube.html %}The government shutdown is here.
 Whether it’s not being able to get a new Social Security card or visit a national park, Americans will immediately feel the effects.
 But there’s one bright spot of the economy that stands to be affected as well: housing.

 One of the biggest questions regarding the shutdown and how it will affect housing has revolved around the mortgage market, specifically prospective buyers’ access to new home loans.
 After all, more than 90% of all loan activity is underwritten, insured, or owned by the government and its affiliated entities.